king-jacques/easyprep_django/README.md

 ## How to run

-Clone repo and cd into project folder. paste your .env in the root folder
+Clone repo and cd into project root folder. paste your .env file into the root folder
-Make sure you are on the right Git branch.

 ## Requirements
-Make sure you have python downloaded and installed
+Make sure you have python downloaded and installed on your system. (python version 3 +)

 ## Let's run the project